LiliaFramework/LiliaFramework.github.io/README.md

 # Lilia Documentation

-This is the repository for the WIP Lilia Wiki.
+This is the repository for the [Lilia](https://github.com/LiliaFramework/Lilia) Wiki.

-You can find lilia [here](https://github.com/LiliaFramework/Lilia)